danielpetzold/space-tracker/README.md

 View this Jupyter Notebook demo - hosted here on RStudio Connect: https://colorado.rstudio.com/rsc/space-tracker/space_tracker.html

-Click on the image below to view our video that walks you through the building and sharing of this Jupyter Notebook demo using RStudio Team.
+Click on the image below to view our video that walks you through the building and sharing of this notebook using RStudio Team.

 [![Video Link: RStudio Team - Build and Share Jupyter Notebooks](https://img.youtube.com/vi/x8Wf8qXAGDI/0.jpg)](https://www.youtube.com/watch?x8Wf8qXAGDI)]